kurrik/roomanna/blog.roomanna.com/src/site/posts/032-suspiria/body.md

 each image, so you can see how the changes affect things from iteration to iteration.
-As an example of things which can change, the red cross in the last image usually gets clustered into its own shade, but sometimes falls into another non-red cluster and is averaged out.
+As an example of things which can change, the red cross in the last image usually gets clustered into its own shade, but sometimes falls into another non-red cluster and is averaged out (this is more likely to happen if k is small).

 <div class="row">
   <div class="col-sm-6">